anonutopia/anonutopians/kriptokuna.md

 #### TODO - BACKLOG

-- [ ] automatic payouts when not enough waves
+- [ ] automatic payouts when there's not enough waves

 #### DONE